wp-plugins/dotmailer-sign-up-widget/readme.txt

 == Screenshots ==

-1.The plugin will appear as ‘dotMailer’ in your left-hand menu 2.Selecting an address book3.Changing address book visibility.
+1. The plugin will appear as 'dotMailer' in your left-hand menu.
+2. Selecting an address book.
+3. Changing address book visibility.
-4.Reordering address books.
+4. Reordering address books.
-5.Adding the form to your website.
+5. Adding the form to your website.
-6.Click on screen options.
+6. Click on screen options.
-7.Select  'Enable accessibility mode'.Add' links will appear on inactive widgets and 'Edit' links will appear on active ones.
+7. Select  'Enable accessibility mode'.Add' links will appear on inactive widgets and 'Edit' links will appear on active ones.

 == Changelog ==